cometazzi/PartsDatabase/DesignDocuments/userStories.md

   part numbers, costs, sources, and shipping information.

 ### Comment on Acquisitions
-As an administrator, I wantt o be able to write comments about particular transactions, so that I can refer to it at a later time.
+As an administrator, I want to be able to write comments about particular transactions, so that I can refer to it at a later time.

 ### Catalogue Purchase Invoices